Diesel Electric railmotor (VR): Preservation

 All but one of the DERMs have survived into preservation, with 57RM being the only DERM to have been scrapped.
 Four are operational, with the remaining five in various conditions, generally as a source of spare parts with long-term restoration in mind.

-Of the regular DERMs, 58RM regularly runs tours on the Melbourne and Victorian broad gauge system, operated by the Diesel Electric Rail Motor Preservation Association of Victoria, and 63RM runs trips on the Daylesford line with trailer 26MT when appropriate.
+Of the regular DERMs, 58RM, operated by the Diesel Electric Rail Motor Preservation Association of Victoria, regularly runs tours on the Melbourne and Victorian broad gauge system, and 63RM runs trips on the Daylesford line with trailer 26MT when appropriate.

-55RM is allocated to the Australian Railway Historical Society Museum but was sub-allocated to the South Gippsland Railway.
+55RM is allocated to the Newport Railway Museum but was sub-allocated to the South Gippsland Railway.
 When the latter closed in 2016, it moved to the Yarra Valley Tourist Railway.
 61RM operates on the Victorian Goldfields Railway between Maldon and Castlemaine.